cco35/html-challenge/README.md

 - Analyzed the data to answer various questions related to Martian weather conditions.
 - Visualized the analysis results using data visualization techniques.
 - Exported the DataFrame to a CSV file for further reference.

+## Repository Structure
+- `part_1_mars_news.ipynb`: Jupyter Notebook containing code for scraping titles and preview text from Mars news articles.
+- `part_2_mars_weather.ipynb`: Jupyter Notebook containing code for scraping and analyzing Mars weather data.
+- `Mars_Data.csv`: CSV file of the weather data used in the second part of the assignment.

 ## Tools Used
 - Python